+I gave up white bread and chose sprouted grains instead.
 I started drinking kombucha.
-Along the way, I also started taking cod liver oil and a probiotic.
+And along the way, I also started taking cod liver oil and a daily probiotic supplement.

 And really, the only change that ever felt difficult at all was probably the earliest one: removing white all-purpose flour and white sugar from my baking.

 You know how I like to bake.
-But instead of white sugar, I’ve now used raw sugar, turbinado sugar, Sucanat, honey, maple syrup and, after my recent trips to the southern United States, sorghum syrup.
+But instead of using white granulated sugar, I’ve now used raw sugar, turbinado sugar, Sucanat, honey, maple syrup and, after my recent trips to the southern United States, sorghum syrup.
 Instead of white flour, I’ve worked with whole wheat pastry flour, regular whole wheat flour, white whole wheat flour, spelt flour and now, most recently, buckwheat flour.

-I’ve been learning how to use these whole grains, trying them in cakes and cookies, giving them to people to see what they think.
+I’ve been learning how to use these whole grains, trying them in cakes and cookies, giving the results to people to see what they think.

-Wheat has a distinguishable taste; most people have tried baking with it and know what I mean.
-Regular spelt is pretty hearty and again distinguishable; white spelt behaves much like all-purpose white and so is an easy substitute.
+Wheat has an easily distinguishable taste; most people have tried baking with it, and know what I mean.
+Regular spelt flour is pretty hearty and again distinguishable; white spelt behaves much like all-purpose white and so it makes an easy substitute.

 If all those reasons aren’t enough to talk you into trying buckwheat, I don’t know what could.
 Well, except maybe these cookies.